VPAC/superlinux/supercomputingwithlinux.md

 When a file is created a link is associated to it.
 When a hard link is removed with the rm command you can still access the file from any other links.

-For example, if the link /home/train02/quakes.csv is removed, the data will still exist in the /home/train01/shakes.csv original.
+For example, if the link `/home/train02/quakes.csv` is removed, the data will still exist in the `/home/train01/shakes.csv` original.
 However if you remove the original then the symbolic link  will display as a dead link, because the symbolic link is not directly connected to the data.
 Symbolic links are particularly useful for associating with directories or across file system on a network.
 As an example;

-cd ~
-ln -s /tmp temp
+`ln -s /tmp temp`
-cd temp
-ls -l
+`cd temp`
+`ls -l`
+`cd ..`
+`rm temp`

+Note that `temp` is a *file*, not a directory.
+It is a file with a symbolic link to a directory.
+Thus, an `rm` rather than `rmdir` is used (of course, if it *was* a directory, it wouldn't be empty *and* if it wasn't a symblolic link, one probably wouldn't want to remove the `/tmp` direcory!

 One example use of symbolic links in a HPC cluster environment is storing home directories on an attached storage device with an NFS (network file system) mount from the cluster itself.
 When users of the cluster "tango" logged into their home directories, they were actually working with symbolic links.
 When the new cluster with a similar architecture ("trifid") was introduced, users were able to login and access the same files on both systems.
 When the older cluster was turned off, there was no outage or need for users to transfer their files between the two systems.

 ## 4.8 File Manipulation Commands

-Earlier we introduced some fairly simple file manipulation commands such as copying files (cp), moving files (mv) and deleting files (rm).
-Now there will give examples of a range of different commands such as rename, split, sort, and uniq.
-The scripting commands, awk and sed, will be discussed in the next chapter.
+Earlier we introduced some fairly simple file manipulation commands such as copying files (`cp`), moving files (`mv`) and deleting files (`rm`).
+Now there will give examples of a range of different commands such as `rename`, `split`, `sort`, and `uniq`.
+The scripting commands, `awk` and `sed`, will be discussed in the next chapter.
 We shall also provide some examples based around regular expressions which are also explored further in the next chapter.

+**Rename**

 Rename is a command which has some variations on Linux systems depending on its origin.
-On our Centos clusters, the rename command is part of the util-linux-ng package; to change all *.txt files to *.bak, one would use the command
+On RedHat derived systems, the rename command is part of the util-linux-ng package; to change all `*.txt` files to `*.bak`, one would use the command

-rename .txt .bak *.txt
+`rename .txt .bak *.txt`

-However in other systems it is part of the Perl programming language, which would use a regular expression to conduct the same command.
+However on Debian derived it is part of the Perl programming language, which would use a regular expression to conduct the same command.

-rename 's/\.txt$/\.bak'/' *.txt
+`rename 's/\.txt$/\.bak'/' *.txt`

+**Split**

 There are a number of commands that manipulate not just the names of files, but the contents as well.
-For example, the command 'split' can be used to split large files into smaller components, such as a large data file that needs to be split into smaller components for editing.
+For example, the command `split` can be used to split large files into smaller components, such as a large data file that needs to be split into smaller components for editing.

-The general syntax is split [OPTION]...
-[INPUT [PREFIX]].
-Options include byte (-b #) or linecount (-l #, default of 1000) for the new files, the input is the filename and the prefix is the output, PREFIXaa, PREFIXab etc.
+The general syntax is `split [OPTION]...
+[INPUT [PREFIX]]`.
+Options include byte (-b #) or linecount (-l #, default of 1000) for the new files, the input is the filename and the prefix is the output, `PREFIXaa`, `PREFIXab etc`.

-split -d -l100 filename newfilename
-Will split a file into new files of 100 lines indicated in order by a numeric suffix. e.g., split -d -l100 quakes.csv newquakes
+The command `split -d -l100 filename newfilename` will split a file into new files of 100 lines indicated in order by a numeric suffix. e.g., `split -d -l100 quakes.csv newquakes`

+**Sort and Uniq**

 Again with a descriptive name, sort will organise a text file into an order specified by options and output to a specific file, if desired.
 The general syntax is `sort [option] [input file] -o [filename]`.
 Some of the options include -b (ignore beginning spaces), -d (use dictionary order, ignore punctuation), -m (merge two input files into one sorted output, and -r (sort in reverse order).
 An interesting option for sort is for natural language ordering (e.g., 1, 10, 2, 20); for this case use sort -g filename (generic) or -V (version number).

 To filter repeated lines in a text file use uniq.
-The standard syntax is uniq [options] [input file] [output file].
-A simple example is uniq repeats.txt unique.txt.
-It is often combined with sort to create a sorted file of unique lines, e.g., sort repeats.txt | uniq > sortuniq.txt
+The standard syntax is `uniq [options] [input file] [output file]`.
+A simple example is `uniq repeats.txt unique.txt`.
+It is sometimes with sort to create a sorted file of unique lines, e.g., `sort repeats.txt | uniq > sortuniq.txt`, although `sort` also can do this with the `-u` option.

 ## 4.9 System Information Commands

-In the introductory course we did not spend much time on system information commands (an exception was the 'who' command).
-In this intermediate course, we will briefly cover some general commands of this nature, such as du (disk usage), head and tail, uname and the information found under the /proc directory.
+In the introductory course we did not spend much time on system information commands (an exception was the `who` command).
+In this intermediate course, we will briefly cover some general commands of this nature, such as `du` (disk usage), `head` and `tail`, `uname` and the information found under the `/proc` directory.

+**du**

 The du command has the standard syntax of du [options] [file].
 The default expression is to print to standard output size of a file or directory in kilobytes.
 Without any arguments du will print all files, entering directories recursively.
 Common options include -s, which generates a summary of directories and -h which expresses output in "human readable" format (i.e., megabytes, gigabytes etc).
 To give a summary of an entire directory therefore the command would simply be du -sh, and to express in bytes, just du -sk.